iceorb/MyHeart/README.md

 Dataset 2: Contains ~32,000 data points, accuracy=91.5%.

 ## Model
-We used two datasets that use different metrics to predict the risk of heart disease.
-Using these datasets, we were able to run a K-fold logistic regression model to predict whether the user was at low, moderate, or high risk of heart disease.
-By combining these two datasets, with a total of approximately 33,000 entries, we can give our prediction with 90% confidence.
+We used two datasets, that use different metrics, to predict the risk of heart disease.
+Using these datasets, we were able to run a K-fold Logistic Regression model to predict whether the user was at low, moderate, or high risk of heart disease.
+By combining these two datasets, with a total of approximately 33,000 entries, we can give our predictions with 90% confidence.

 ## Getting Started
 To get started with MyHeart, simply clone the repository and install the necessary dependencies: